andrianyablonskyy/puml2md/README.md

-# puml-for-markdown
+# puml2md

 ## Simple CLI Usage
-Just run `puml-for-markdown` in any directory where you have markdown files and it will render links to PlantUML files in markdown comments.
+Just run `puml2md` in any directory where you have markdown files and it will render links to PlantUML files in markdown comments.
 The best part about this is that it requires no build files, you don't even need to store puml images in your repo.
 Also the embedded diagrams can link to other diagrams.
 [PlantUML](https://plantuml.com) files allow you to create diagrams that are defined using a simple and intuitive language.
 By default the entire directory